juice-shop/pwning-juice-shop/part1/happy-path.md

 corresponding link on the login screen to `#/register`.
 There you must enter your email address and a password to create a new user account.
 With these credentials you can then log in... and finally start shopping!
-During registration you also choose and anwswer a security question that will let you recover the account if you ever forget your password.
+During registration you also choose and answer a security question that will let you recover the account if you ever forget your password.

 ### Forgot Password

-By provoding your email address, the answer to your security question and a new password, you can revocer an otherwise unaccessible account.
+By providing your email address, the answer to your security question and a new password, you can recover an otherwise inaccessible account.

 ### Choosing products to purchase